Basketball positions: Running guard and stationary guard

-In the early history of the sport, there was a "running guard" or floor guard or up-floor guard who brought the ball up the court and passed or attacked the basket.
-There was also a "stationary guard" or standing guard/safety guard who shot long shots and hung back on offense, to defend against the other team's shooters, effectively cherry picking before there was the rule of backcourt violations.
+In the early history of the sport, there was a "running guard" (also called "floor guard" or "up-floor guard) who brought the ball up the court and passed or attacked the basket.
+There was also a "stationary guard", sometimes called a standing guard or safety guard, who attempted long-range shots and remained behind on offense to defend against opposing shooters, effectively performing the role of a cherry picker before backcourt violation rules were introduced.
 George Harmon is an example of a running guard.
 Pie Weaver is an example of a stationary guard.